CG COMSTECH Efforts To Supervise 100 Ph.D. Dissertations In Pakistan Acknowledged - UrduPoint

 Prof. Choudhary, a globally recognized medicinal chemist and Mustafa (PBUH) prize laureate, has contributed immensely to the fields of organic and bioorganic chemistry with 1,175 research papers, 76 books, and 40 chapters in prestigious US and European publications.

-According to the COMSTECH, Prof. Choudhary's groundbreaking work includes securing 40 US patents, earning him widespread recognition.
+According to COMSTECH, Prof. Choudhary's groundbreaking work includes securing 40 US patents, earning him widespread recognition.

 His academic journey encompasses D.Sc., Ph.D., and Post- Doctorate Chem, qualifications.